Documentation / Connectivity

 sudo modprobe ifb numifbs=1

-And then then make user you use the right privileges:
+Then make sure you use the right privileges:

-If you run Docker on OS X, you need to rottle outside of Docker.
+If you run Docker on OS X, you need to throttle outside of Docker.
 Install it and run like this:

 # First install